bartosovic-lab/nanoscope/README.md

 * ```metadata.csv```
 * ```peaks.broadPeak```

 For convenience, these files are also provided [here]().
+TODO

-The first thing we need to do is to download the input data in the same dir where the repository has been cloned.
+The first thing we need to do is to download the input data in the same directory where the repository was cloned.
 In order to do this, please follow the steps below:

 ```
 cd ~/NatProt